CloudLabsAI-Azure/aroworkshop/_entries/Lab 2 - Build a Java Application with a PostgreSQL Azure DB.md

 - The Quarkus CLI delegates to Maven for most build operations
 - Maven wrapper (`./mvnw`) is the recommended approach for project portabilit

+## Summary

+In this lab, you completed the following tasks:

+- Created a Azure Database for PostgreSQL instance
+- Built and deployed the Microsweeper app
+- Tested the Application
+- Reviewed the runs in the OpenShift console

 ### You have successfully completed the lab.
 Click on **Next>>** to proceed with the next lab.